The Kosmosis Approach to Crypto Rug Pull Detection: Background

 \section{Background}

-In this section we provide background \footnote{As additional background, we described general security challenges for cloud applications in \cite{PANP23seccloudfogai} and we did some previous work on correlating Reddit data with traditional stock market data in \cite{ModA-TR-2022SS-BDCC-TeamRot-Reddiment} as well as analyzing Twitter data with \textsmaller{SPARQL} \cite{ModA-TR-2022SS-BDCC-TeamWeiss-TwitterDash}.} on blockchain technology, specifically the Ethereum blockchain, in Section~\ref{s:blockchain_technology}.
+In this section we provide background on blockchain technology, specifically the Ethereum blockchain, in Section~\ref{s:blockchain_technology}.
 Subsequently, we outline related graph-based blockchain data mining methods in Section~\ref{s:graph_blockchain_data_mining}.
+On the social media aspects of Kosmosis, our prior work includes correlating Reddit data with traditional stock market trends \cite{ModA-TR-2022SS-BDCC-TeamRot-Reddiment} and analyzing Twitter/$\mathbb{X}$ data using SPARQL \cite{ModA-TR-2022SS-BDCC-TeamWeiss-TwitterDash}.